 Stroked line icons really complement a flat interface style with their minimal and basic appearance.
-Let’s take a look at building a set of stylised vector icons of our own.
+Let’s take a look at building a set of stylized vector weather icons of our own.
 We’ll base them on the weather to allow us to create a set of consistently styled icons that would be a perfect match for a weather app.
-Follow this step by step Illustrator tutorial to see how the most simple of tools can be used to create a set of trendy glyphs.

 Creating a cloud icon